julianrupp/tswlairmgr/README.md

 The external artwork (lair boss images and their x-ray derivatives, lair area screenshots) should be considered property of Funcom GmbH unless otherwise noted and is redistributed under fair use.

 The Lato font files keep their own license and are merely redistributed by this project; see the `assets/stylesheets/fonts/Lato/OFL.txt` file for their license.

+This software makes use of [Blob.js](https://github.com/eligrey/Blob.js) and [FileSaver.js](https://github.com/eligrey/FileSaver.js) by [Eli Grey](https://github.com/eligrey) and redistributes them.
+Please see the respective `LICENSE.md` files in their subfolders in `assets/javascripts/libraries`.